Pat Riley: New York Knicks (1991–1995)

+Full-time team president (2008–present)

 On April 28, 2008, Riley announced that he would step down as head coach while remaining team president.
 He named assistant Erik Spoelstra as head coach.
 Although the Heat have nominally had a general manager for most of Riley's tenure as team president (Randy Pfund until 2008, and Andy Elisburg since 2013), Riley has had the final say in basketball matters since his arrival in Miami.

 In 2010, Riley acquired LeBron James and Chris Bosh to form the Heat's "Big Three" with Dwyane Wade.
+Riley was named NBA Executive of the Year for the 2010–11 season.
 The Heat reached the NBA Finals each of the next four seasons (2011 through 2014).
-In 2012, the Heat beat the Oklahoma City Thunder to give Riley his first championship purely as an executive.
-The Heat repeated as champions in 2013, defeating the San Antonio Spurs.
+Although the Heat lost in 2011 to the Dallas Mavericks, the Heat would beat the Oklahoma City Thunder in the 2012 Finals to give Riley his first championship purely as an executive.
+The Heat repeated as champions in 2013, defeating the San Antonio Spurs in seven games.
+They would go on to lose in 2014 to the Spurs in five games.

 In the 2019–20 season, the Heat became the fourth team in NBA history to finish lower than fourth place in their conference in the regular season and make it to the NBA Finals.
 The 2019–20 Heat team has been considered by some to be Riley's "magnum opus", since the team's Finals run was not preceded by a dramatic rebuild or by the selection of a high draft pick.
 Before the season, Riley traded for Jimmy Butler, drafted Tyler Herro, and signed the undrafted Kendrick Nunn.
 Before the 2019–20 trade deadline, the Heat obtained Andre Iguodala and Jae Crowder.
-Facing Riley's former team, the Los Angeles Lakers (led by former Heat superstar LeBron James), the Heat were defeated in six games.
+Facing Riley's former team, the Los Angeles Lakers, led by former Heat superstar LeBron James, the Heat were defeated in six games.
+In 2023, the Heat had a similarly unprecedented run to the finals as an 8th-seeded team, becoming the second 8th seed to reach the finals.
+Ironically, the first were the Knicks, who defeated Riley's 1st-seeded Heat in the 1999 playoffs.
+However, the Heat lost to the Denver Nuggets in five games in the Finals.

+Prior to the 2024–25 season, the Heat honored Riley by dedicating the Kaseya Center floor as the "Pat Riley Court at Kaseya Center".
+On February 5, 2025, Riley traded Butler to the Golden State Warriors in a five-team deal that gave the Heat Kyle Anderson, Davion Mitchell, Andrew Wiggins, and a 2025 protected first-round pick from the Warriors.